catauggie/QuantumDots-Luminescence-Dynamics/README.md

 This notebook serves as a detailed guide to the meticulous handling of temporal aspects in luminescence spectra data.
 From data preprocessing to the application of advanced time series models, each step is meticulously outlined to provide a comprehensive understanding of the temporal dynamics in Ag2S colloidal quantum dot luminescence.

-Feel free to navigate through the code, experiment with the presented techniques, and adapt them to your specific requirements.
-Should you have any questions or need further clarification, do not hesitate to reach out for assistance.

 ### Polynomials Predictions.ipynb

 This Jupyter notebook serves as a comprehensive exploration of polynomial predictions for the temporal dynamics in luminescence spectra of Ag2S colloidal quantum dots.
 In this notebook, we delve into the application of PolynomialFeatures method with varying degrees of polynomials to capture and model the intricate patterns inherent in the time series data.